EU measures for dealing with MOSH/MOAH findings

 The experts from the Competence Centre for Organic Contaminants of Eurofins Food & Feed Testing laboratories in Germany have long-term experience with the analysis, evaluation and assessment of mineral oil hydrocarbons (MOSH, POSH, PAO, MOAH) in various food matrices by means of online-LC-GC-FID.

 In addition to online-LC-GC-FID analysis of mineral oils in food, we also offer the two-dimensional GCxGC-ToF-MS/FID for the mass spectrometric characterisation of mineral oil contaminations as well as the quantification of the toxicological relevant tri- to polyaromatic fraction (TPAF).
-With this set of methods, we offer our customers additional support in identifying potential sources of contamination and in conducting toxicological assessments.
+With this set of methods, we offer our customers a full EU compliance check including additional support in identifying potential sources of contamination and toxicological assessments.
 Please read also our article Characterisation of MOSH/MOAH results.

 Do you still have questions about the analysis of mineral oils?